Anto Drobnjak: Lens

 In 1997, Drobnjak switched to fellow French club Lens, helping them win the league in his debut season under coach Daniel Leclercq.
 On 22 August 1997, Leclercq gave Drobnjak the green light to start against Olympique de Marseille in spite of a lingering back injury; Drobnjak went on to score a hat-trick in a 2–3 away win for Lens.
 On 15 November 1997, he scored a hat-trick in a 5–4 win against AS Cannes.
 He was the fourth highest goal scorer in the league that season.

 Later career

 He subsequently moved to Japan and played for Gamba Osaka.
 After a year, Drobnjak returned to France and joined Sochaux.
 He also spent one season at Martigues, before retiring in 2002.

 International career

 Between 1996 and 1998, Drobnjak earned seven caps and scored three times for FR Yugoslavia.
-He made his debut on 6 October 1996 in a 8–1 away win against Faroe Islands under coach Slobodan Santrač during the 1998 FIFA World Cup qualification.
+He made his debut on 6 October 1996 in a 8–1 away win against the Faroe Islands under coach Slobodan Santrač during the 1998 FIFA World Cup qualification.
 On 24 February 1998, Drobnjak scored a goal in a 3–1 friendly loss against Argentina at Estadio José María Minella.
 However, he was not selected to Yugoslavia's final squad for the 1998 FIFA World Cup.
 Multiple newspapers at the time expressed surprise at Drobnjak's absence in Yugoslavia's squad at the 1998 World Cup.
 His final international was an April 1998 friendly match against South Korea.